neillturner/kitchen-verifier-serverspec/README.md

 # Custom Runners

-Custon runners can be defined and run tp provide further customization.
+Custon runners can be defined and run to provide further customization.
 There is a runner that automatically runs the ansiblespec files for all the hosts from the ansible provisioner.

 This can be run by specifying in the kitchan yml file:

 ```yaml